bartbutenaers/node-red-contrib-calc/README.md

 For more advanced mathematical operations, please have a look at the [node-red-contrib-statistics](https://github.com/DeanCording/node-red-contrib-statistics) node.

 ## Usage
-Three steps are involved to execute a mathematical calculation via this node:
+Four steps are involved to execute a mathematical calculation via this node:
 1. An input data is send to this node with a number or an array of numbers in the input message.
 By default the data will arrive via ```msg.payload```, but another input message field can be selected:

    ![Input field](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-calc/master/images/calc_input.png)